cloudfoundry/bosh/bosh-stemcell/README.md

 The arguments to `stemcell:build_os_image` are:

 1. *`operating_system_name`* identifies which type of OS to fetch.
 Determines which package repository and packaging tool will be used to download and assemble the files.
-Must match a value recognized by the  [OperatingSystem](lib/bosh/stemcell/operating_system.rb) module.
-Currently, only `ubuntu` and `centos` are recognized.
+Must match a value recognized by the  [OperatingSystem](lib/bosh/stemcell/operatingsystem.rb) module.
+Currently, `ubuntu` `centos` and `rhel` are recognized.
 2. *`operating_system_version`* an identifier that the system may use to decide which release of the OS to download.
 Acceptable values depend on the operating system.
 For `ubuntu`, use `trusty`.
 For `centos`, use `6` or `7`.
-No other combinations are presently supported.
+For `rhel`, use `7`.
 3. *`os_image_path`* the path to write the finished OS image tarball to.
 If a file exists at this path already, it will be overwritten without warning.

+### Special requirements for building a RHEL OS image

+There are a few extra steps you need to do before building a RHEL OS image:

+1. Start up or re-provision the stemcell building machine (run `vagrant up` or `vagrant provision` from this directory)
+2. Download the RHEL 7 install DVD image and use `scp` to copy it to the stemcell building machine
+3. On the stemcell building machine, mount the RHEL 7 DVD at `/mnt/rhel`:

+        # mkdir -p /mnt/rhel
+        # mount rhel-server-7.0-x86_64-dvd.iso /mnt/rhel

+4. On the stemcell building machine, put your Red Hat Account username and password into environment variables:

+        $ export RHN_USERNAME=my-rh-username@company.com
+        $ export RHN_PASSWORD=my-password

+5. On the stemcell building machine, run the stemcell building rake task:

+        $ cd /bosh
+        $ bundle exec rake stemcell:build_os_image[rhel,7,/tmp/rhel_7_base_image.tgz]

 See below [Building the stemcell with local OS image](#building-the-stemcell-with-local-os-image) on how to build stemcell with the new OS image.